ASN’s Statement on Diversity and Inclusion:

 The American Society for Nutrition (ASN) actively engages in the recruitment, development, and advancement of underrepresented minorities throughout the nutrition field.
 ASN is the premier scientific/medical society in nutrition and is a professional home for over 7,500 nutrition scientists and health practitioners.
 As the face of science changes, ASN aims to nurture and support the scientific talent and achievement of underrepresented minority scientists and health practitioners.
 The society is also proud to be a leader in the struggle to promote health and reduce health disparities.

 Advantages for our minority members include:

-- Access to research funding, grants, mentoring, scholarships, and fellowships
+Access to research funding, grants, mentoring, scholarships, and fellowships

-Minority Affairs Committee
+Minority and Diversity Affairs Committee

-ASN’s Minority Affairs Committee offers a chance to get involved and make an impact as a volunteer leader for ASN.
+ASN’s Minority and Diversity Affairs Committee offers a chance to get involved and make an impact as a volunteer leader for ASN.
 The committee enhances the participation of scientists from minority groups in the activities of ASN by sponsoring special events and symposia.

 Join ASN today so we can increase the pool of minority scientists and maintain and retain those scientists with support of their activities and careers.
 We are planning to expand our efforts with an ambassador program, additional travel awards to more meetings, and co-programming with ASN student affiliate chapters.

 Organized by the Minority and Diversity Affairs Committee and supported by DSM Nutritional Products

 |Purpose:||This competition provides an opportunity for young investigators from underrepresented communities within the biomedical and life sciences to participate in the annual meeting by discussing their research findings.
 Finalists will strengthen presentation and professional skills associated with a career in the sciences.|